Jam (TV series): Reception

 Jam received a mixed reaction from critics, with views ranging from "the most radical and original television programme broadcast in years" to accusations of it being "adolescent", "sick", and "self-indulgent".
 The show received a number of complaints and was criticised by the Broadcasting Standards Commission.
 Although it is not generally as recognised as Morris's earlier, satirical TV work, it remains a cult show.

 Three complaints about Jam were upheld.
 These concerned the sketches "Coffin Mistake", "Sex for Houses", and "Plumber Baby", as they were deemed insensitive to the bereaved and those with learning difficulties.
 The sketches in question dealt, respectively, with a man delivering a small homemade coffin to a couple whose child was stillborn, a couple prostituting the husband's mentally disabled sister as part of a property deal, and a bereaved mother who bribes a plumber to "fix" her dead baby in the way he would a boiler.

 Five of the show's six episodes were classified "18" by the BBFC for very strong language and sexual content (particularly the "Gush" sketch, which depicts a prosthetic erection and fake semen, in a story about a pornographic film where the male actors die due to excessive ejaculation).
 Despite its content, the broadcast attracted nowhere near the controversy that the following year's Brass Eye special, "Paedogeddon", about media panic surrounding paedophilia, did.

 In a 2008 interview, contributor Graham Linehan admitted he felt out of place during writing, and had mixed feelings about Jam: "Jam wouldn't be my favourite thing of Chris's, and it was the one where I didn't really feel like we were contributing a lot.
 Its mood was so grim that I just found it difficult to join in.
 I think that Chris was just interested in tying people in moral knots—giving them a moral problem and then just twisting it so they have to do something awful to get out of the first moral problem.
 Although this is a secondary impulse for him, he's also interested in pushing buttons that haven't been pushed in comedy in people; making them laugh in a way that they're not used to. [...]
 Personally, I just want to make people laugh."

 The show was featured on Channel 4's 100 Greatest Scary Moments.

 Adam Buxton and Joe Cornish parodied Jam in Channel 4's The Adam and Joe Show.
 Entitled "Goitre", the sketch saw the two make a very amateurish attempt at creating unsettling sketches.
-One such sketch involved a repair man who found a "dead baby" (actually a doll) behind a TV and insisted he would have to "bugger" it in order to fix the television.
+One such sketch involved a repair man who found a "dead baby" (actually a doll) behind a TV and insisted he would have to "bugger" it in order to fix the television leading to a meta-comedic refusal by Joe Cornish to act out the scene.
 The sketch later appeared as an extra feature on the Jam DVD.